 Multivariate analysis electrodes combination.
 Owing to the sparse and highly variable coverage of iEEG data, all collected electrodes were combined into a 'super participant' multivariate analyses (RSA and decoding).
 To create a single-trial matrix for the super participant, we equated the trial matrices of all our participants by subsampling to the lowest number of trials in the relevant conditions.
 Participants that did not complete the full experiment were discarded (n = 3), resulting in a total of 29 participants with 583 electrodes in posterior ROIs and 576 electrodes in prefrontal ROIs.
 For analyses on stimuli identities, stimuli that were presented less than three times to any of the participants across intermediate and long trials in the task-relevant and task-irrelevant trials were discarded.
 We then subsampled the trials for each identity to three trials per participant.
-The subsampling procedure was repeated 100 times to avoid random fluctuation induced by the subsampling.
+The subsampling procedure was repeated 100 times to avoid random fluctuations induced by the subsampling.
 The analysis was computed for each repetition and average across repetitions.

 MEG preprocessing.
-The MEG data were converted to BIDS77 using MNE-BIDS78, and preprocessed following the FLUX Pipeline79 in MNE-Python (v0.24.0)67.
-Preprocessing steps included MEG sensor reconstruction using a semi-automatic detection algorithm and signal-space separation80 to reduce environmental artefacts.
-FastICA81 was used to detect and remove cardiac and ocular components from the data for each participant (mean = 2.90 components, s.d. = 0.92).
+The MEG data were converted to BIDS78 using MNE-BIDS79, and preprocessed following the FLUX Pipeline80 in MNE-Python (v0.24.0)68.
+Preprocessing steps included MEG sensor reconstruction using a semi-automatic detection algorithm and signal-space separation81 to reduce environmental artefacts.
+FastICA82 was used to detect and remove cardiac and ocular components from the data for each participant (mean = 2.90 components, s.d. = 0.92).
 Before ICA, data were segmented, and segments containing muscle artefacts were removed.
-After preprocessing, data were epoched into a 3.5-s segment (1-s pre-stimulus to 2.5-s post-stimulus onset).
-Trials in which gradiometre values exceeded 5,000 fT cm-1, magnetometres exceeded 5,000 fT and/or contained muscle artefacts were rejected from the MEG dataset.
+After preprocessing, data were epoched into 3.5-s segments (1-s pre-stimulus to 2.5-s post-stimulus onset).
+Trials in which gradiometre values exceeded 5,000 fT cm-1, magnetometres exceeded 5,000 fT and/or the trial contained muscle artefacts were rejected from the MEG dataset.
 Finally, to be included in the analyses, participants should have a minimum of 30 clean trials per condition.
 No participants were excluded because of not meeting this criterion.

 Source modelling.
-MEG source modelling was performed using the dynamic statistical parametric mapping method82, based on depth-weighted minimum-norm estimates (MNEs)^{83,84}, on epoched and baseline (-0.5 s to 0 s before stimulus onset) corrected data.
-To build a forwards model, the MRI images were manually aligned to the digitized head shape.
-A single shell boundary elements model was constructed in MNE-Python based on the inner skull surface derived from FreeSurfer^{71,72}, to create a volumetric forwards model (5-mm grid)
+MEG source modelling was performed using the dynamic statistical parametric mapping method83, based on depth-weighted minimum-norm estimates (MNEs)^{84,85}, on epoched and baseline (-0.5 s to 0 s before stimulus onset) corrected data.
+To build a forward model, the MRI images were manually aligned to the digitized head shape.
+A single shell boundary elements model was constructed in MNE-Python based on the inner skull surface derived from FreeSurfer^{72,73}, to create a volumetric forwards model (5-mm grid) covering the full-brain volume.
+The lead field matrix was then calculated according to the head position with respect to the MEG sensor array.
+A noise covariance matrix for the baseline and a covariance matrix for the active time window were calculated and the combined (that is. sum) covariance matrix was used with the forwards model to create a common spatial filter.
+Data were spatially pre-whitened using the covariance matrix from the baseline interval to combine gradiometre and magnetometre data86.

 fMRI preprocessing.
-Source DICOM data were converted to BIDS using BIDScoin (v3.6.3) 86 .
-This includes converting DICOM data to NIfTI using dcm2niix 87 and creating event files using custom Python codes.
+Source DICOM data were converted to BIDS using BIDScoin (v3.6.3)87.
+This includes converting DICOM data to NIfTI using dcm2niix88 and creating event files using custom Python codes.
 BIDS compliance of the resulting dataset was controlled using BIDS-Validator.
-Subsequently, MRI data quality control was performed using MRIQC (0.16.1) 88 and custom scripts for data rejection.
-All (f)MRI data were preprocessed using fMRIPrep (20.2.3) 89 , based on Nipype (1.6.1) 90 .
+Subsequently, MRI data quality control was performed using MRIQC (0.16.1)89 and custom scripts for data rejection.
+All (f)MRI data were preprocessed using fMRIPrep (20.2.3)90, based on Nipype (1.6.1)91.
 For further details on the fMRIprep pipeline, see preregistration.
-Custom scripts used NumPy (1.19.2) 91 and Pandas (1.1.3) 92 .
+Custom scripts used NumPy (1.19.2)92 and Pandas (1.1.3)93.